 One of the National Mediation Office's main tasks is to promote an efficient wage formation process.
 The National Mediation Office is the central agency for government mediation activities and as such is responsible for mediating in labour disputes.
-The National Mediation Office is the agency responsible for the official wage statistics.
+The office is the agency responsible for the official wage statistics.